 There are an infinite number of solutions but they are difficult to find as you will see.
 There are also magic tours and semi-magic tours.
 These get their name through the patterns they take.

 The earliest references are from the 9th century AD.
 The pattern of a Knight's path on a half-board was created by Indian poet Rudrata.
+I can't tell you if Rudrata solved the puzzle.
+But the existence of a pattern suggests that a solution had been found whether by Rudrata or some mathematicians of the era.

 Not surprisingly, it was originally difficult to work out correct patterns for the tour simply by trial and error.
 There are literally billions of possible paths the Knight could take across the board so mathematicians were needed to make the breakthrough.